Factor copula models for non-Gaussian longitudinal data: Simulation studies

 where $\epsilon_{ij} (i.i.d) \sim N(0,1)$.
 Here we assign the regression coefficients as, $\beta_1 = -0.5,\beta_2 = 0.2,\beta_3 = 0.2$ and the threshold parameters $\gamma_1 = -1.0,\gamma_2 = 1.0,\gamma_3 = 3.0$, respectively.
 For all the above considered models we generate the fixed covariates as $x_{i1} \sim Ber(p = 0.5)$, $X_{i2} \sim Unif(3,8)$ and the time points $t_{ij} = j$, for $j = 1,\dots,n_i, i = 1,\dots,m$, respectively.
 For the $1$-factor copula models we set the correlation parameter $\rho_1 = 0.5$ and for the $2$-factor copula models we set the two correlation parameters $\{\rho_1,\rho_2\} = \{0.5,0.5\}$.
 We set the degrees of freedom parameter $\nu = 4.0$ when the bivariate copulas are assumed to be Student-$t$.
 For each model we simulate $N = 500$ Monte Carlo data sets, to monitor the performance under IFM estimation.

 In Table \ref{tab:sim1ftgauss1}, \ref{tab:sim2ftgauss1}, \ref{tab:sim1ftst1} and \ref{tab:sim2ftst1}, we present the averages of the parameter estimates (denoted as Mean), the biases $[\frac{1}{N}\sum_{i=1}^N (\hat{\mathbf{\theta}}^*_j - \mathbf{\theta}^*)]$, empirical standard deviations (denoted as SD), average standard errors obtained from the asymptotic covariance matrices (denoted as SE) and roots of mean square errors $[\sqrt{\frac{1}{N}\sum_{i=1}^N (\hat{\mathbf{\theta}}^*_j - \mathbf{\theta}^*)^2}]$, where $\hat{\mathbf{\theta}}^*_j$ is the parameter estimates for the $j$-th sample.
 The results show consistent performance of the proposed models with IFM estimation as the biases and roots of the mean square errors decreases with increasing sample size.
 The average standard errors are pretty close to the empirical standard deviations for almost all the parameters in every models, which ensures the reliability of inference.
 The standard errors of the parameter estimates for the $2$-factor copula based models are slightly larger than of the $1$-factor copula based models.
 Binary responses provide least amount of information for parameter estimation, as we see the standard errors of the regression coefficients for the binary responses are largest among other response models.
+Overall our simulations successfully demonstrated the capabilities of factor copula models in moderate to high dimensions under unbalanced data structure.
+For specific applications, bivariate linking copulas other than the elliptical ones can be considered to construct the joint probability distribution.